MacLaSa: Multi-Aspect Controllable Text Generation via Efficient Sampling from Compact Latent Space: Experiments

 \paragraph{MacLaSa Settings} For the proposed MacLaSa, we employ BERT-base and GPT-2 medium to initialize the encoder and decoder networks in VAE, respectively.
 The dimension of the latent space is 128.
 We also apply a cyclical schedule for KL weight and a KL thresholding scheme to alleviate the notorious KL vanishing issue~\cite{DBLP:conf/conll/BowmanVVDJB16}.
 During the training stage, we use the AdamW~\cite{loshchilovdecoupled} optimizer with a learning rate of 8e-5.
 The number of training epochs is 50.
 We also randomly select 10k / 1k examples to train / validate attributes classifiers in the latent-space EBMs.
+In our experiments, $w_{1}$, $w_{2}$ and $w_{3}$ are set to 1.
 During the inference stage, we set $\beta_{\min }=0.1$ and $\beta_{\max }=20$ for the time-variant diffusion coefficient $\beta_t$.
-The random seed is fixed to 42 during training.
+We also manually tune the weight $\lambda_{n}$ of different attributes to balance them.
 All experiments are conducted on a single NVIDIA V100 32GB GPU.